-(ii) An angle which is exactly equal to 90º is called a right angle.
+(ii) An angle that is exactly equal to 90º is called a right angle.

 (iii) An angle greater than 90º but less than 180º is called an obtuse angle.

-(iv) An angle which is exactly equal to 180º is called a straight angle.
+(iv) An angle that is exactly equal to 180º is called a straight angle.

-(v) An angle which is greater than 180º and less than 360º is called a reflex angle.
+(v) An angle that is greater than 180º and less than 360º is called a reflex angle.

-(vi) An angle which is exactly equal to 360º is called a complete angle.
+(vi) An angle that is exactly equal to 360º is called a complete angle.

 If the sum of two angles is 90º then they are called complementary angles whereas if the sum of two angles is 180º then they are called the supplementary angles.